-Defendant/Appellant Keith Wood seeks leave to appeal from the Mecosta County Circuit Court's February 2, 2018 order denying his appeal of his conviction of Jury Tampering (MCL 750.120a) in the Mecosta County District Court.
-The Circuit Court's order is attached as Exhibit A. The District Court's Order denying Defendant's Motion to Dismiss and Order denying Defendant's Motion for Reconsideration are attached as Exhibit B. The register of actions is attached as Exhibit C.
+Defendant/Appellant Keith Wood appeals the Mecosta County Circuit Court's February 2, 2018 order denying the appeal of his conviction of Jury Tampering (MCL 750.120a) in the Mecosta County District Court.
+The Circuit Court's order is attached as Exhibit A. The District Court's Order denying Defendant's Motion to Dismiss and Order denying Defendant's Motion for Reconsideration are attached as Exhibit B. The register of actions is attached as Exhibit C. This Honorable Court granted leave to appeal in its order dated February 22, 2018.